Carnival in Barranquilla

 Transportation in Barranquilla

 For transportation in the city, you can use the Transmetro, among others.
 Personally, we find it more efficient (and safer) to use cabs and cab apps, such as InDriver.
-For the prices of the cabs you don’t have to miss out!
+For the prices of the taxis you don’t have to miss out!
 Continue reading here for more information on transportation in Barranquilla.

 Metro, cab, cab apps